nanophysics/compact_2012/README.md

   - Green LED steady: Done
   - Red LED: Error

+  The progress may be observed by opening a putty-console to COMxx.

 - Wait for "Green LED steady'.
 - Remove SD-Card and copy file to the folder `calibration_raw`.